angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 1. Boarding the splash
 1. Just run it all main

-The first option is very similar to the configuration of the Astrolabe 3 colour deck.
+The first option is very similar to the configuration of the Astrolabe 3 colours deck.
 You would normally only run Snow-Covered basics of 3 of your colours as between your splashes one is normally the "secondary" splash and the other the "tertiary" splash.
 Often it's {G} as the secondary and {R} as the tertiary. {G}
-has better options in a wider set of matchups and better tools in matchups where your manabase is under pressure whilst {R} is often, at least in a 4 colour build, reserved mostly for combating fair, non-Delver {U} decks.
+has better options in a wider set of matchups and better tools in matchups where your manabase is under pressure whilst {R} is often, at least in a 4 colours build, reserved mostly for combating fair, non-Delver {U} decks.
 (Decay normally being a better option than Abrade).
-If you were running 4 colour no {G} then {W}
-would probably be the secondary splash and {R} still the tertiary.
+If you were running 4 colours no {G} then {W} would probably be the secondary splash and {R} still the tertiary.
 The tertiary splash would normally be provided by a single {U}x dual either main or in the side.

 The second option is having the {U}x splash dual in the side which only gets brought in as part of the side package.
 It might replace the secondary splash